-Port Sutton Dock and Shiploader
+Port Sutton – Engineering & Design for Dock Structures and Shiploader

 Matrix PDM Engineering provided preliminary and final engineering design services for new marine structures to replace a portion of the facility’s existing dock structures and support for a new pedestal mounted E-Crane ship unloader.